ironhack-labs/lab-dom-race-car/README.md

    - Invokes the `update()` method to update the game state.
 We will create a `update` method in the following iteration.

    - To ensure that the game loop function runs repeatedly, it should invoke itself (like `this.gameLoop()`), to create a recursive loop.
-     To ensure a consistent frame rate, use `window.requestAnimationFrame()` to execute the function.
+     To ensure a consistent frame rate, use `window.requestAnimationFrame()` to execute the function. // check the article!

    </details>